Research-Based Practices for Using Scripted Stories for Learning with 6 Sample Stories

 Allow your child time to explore the toys or picture cards as you tell your scripted story.
 Prompt as necessary and positively reinforce your child!

-Only present your child with minimal picture cards and toys so they don’t become overwhelmed.
-As your child begins to participate in scripted stories, tell a simple, known, three-step story with a clear beginning, middle, and end.
+At first, present your child with minimal picture cards and toys so they don’t become overwhelmed.
+Start with a simple three-step story with a clear beginning, middle, and end.

 If possible, it is helpful to place one set of toys in front of you and an identical set of toys in front of your child so they can independently follow along.
 As your child becomes more comfortable following along with the scripted story, challenge them to copy play actions.
 For example, “The boy rode on a bus on a field trip.
 Can you push the school bus?”

-Practice simple scripted stories until your child demonstrates familiarity.
-Slowly start to offer a wider choice of toys and more picture cards to incorporate into your story, and let your child begin to take the lead with story-telling!
+Practice simple scripted play until your learner demonstrates familiarity.
+Slowly start to offer a wider choice of toys and more picture cards to incorporate into your script, and let your child begin to take the lead!

 Scripted Stories to Use as Models